‘Active Shooter’ game allows users to pose as school shooter, faces backlash

 The game, “Active Shooter”, which was originally designed to be played as a SWAT team member during a school shooting, was updated to include the option of posing as a shooter targeting civilians inside of a school building, according to Revived Games, the developer.

-In a statement posted on a website, Revived Games said:
+In a new statement posted on a website, Revived Games said:

 “Active Shooter” won’t only be revolving on active shooter scenarios.’
 ‘Please do not take any of this seriously.
 This is only meant to be the simulation and nothing else.
 If you feel like hurting someone or people around you, please seek help from local psychiatrists or dial 911 (or applicable).
 Thank you.”